-San Diego is one of America’s finest cities to visit with its near-perfect weather and tourist-friendly attractions.
-With an abundance of accessible shopping, dining, parks, attractions, sports, recreation, transportation services and lodging options, San Diego is also a desirable location for travelers with special needs.
+With its near-perfect weather and tourist-friendly attractions, San Diego is one of America's finest cities to visit, as well as an excellent handicap accessible vacation spot.
+Its abundance of accessible shopping, dining, parks, attractions, sports, recreation, transportation services and lodging options make San Diego a desirable location for travelers with special needs.

 The Maritime Museum has the reputation of having one of the world’s finest collections of historic ships, including the world’s oldest active ship, Star of India.
 Docked nearby is the 1898 steam ferry Berkeley; the H.M.S.
 Surprise, a replica of an 18th century Royal Navy frigate; and several other ships.
 The Berkeley’s main deck and upper deck are wheelchair accessible and the H.M.S.
 Surprise’s main deck is accessible; however, here are five steps leading up to the Star of India and the other ships on display are not wheelchair accessible either.
 The museum does waive admission for individuals using a wheelchair rental in San Diego, CA; companions need to pay regular admission prices.